 - 167 Indigenous Campers

 - 238 Francophone Campers

 - 245 Campers from over 48 different communities in Northern Ontario

-NOTE: The above statistics are based on the available data for the in-person CampMed from 2006-2019.
+NOTE: The above statistics are based on the available data for CampMed from 2006-2019.

 We hope that you will consider contributing to this important work of inspiring the youth of Northern Ontario to see themselves as the health care professionals of our tomorrow.